rflamary/nonconvex-optimization/README.md

 addpath(genpath('.'))
 ```

-if you are working in the root folder of the toolbox or replacing '.' by the location of the folder on your machine.
+if you are not working in the root folder of the toolbox or replacing '.' by the location of the folder on your machine.

 # Entry points

 We recommend to look at the following files to see how to use the toolbox:
-* demo_classif.m : contains an example of 4 class linear classification problem and show how to learn different classifiers.
+* demo/demo_classif.m : contains an example of 4 class linear classification problem and show how to learn different classifiers.
-* demo_unmix.m : show an example of linear unmixing with positivity constraint and non-convex regularization.
+* demo/demo_unmix.m : show an example of linear unmixing with positivity constraint and non-convex regularization.
-* visu_classif.m : reproduce the example figure in the paper.
+* demo/visu_classif.m : reproduce the example figure in the paper.

 # Solving your own optimization problem